Prenatal nutrition: Pre-pregnancy weight and gestational weight gain

-Normal weight women
+Normal Weight for Women

 Women having a BMI of 18.5~24.9 are classified as having a normal or healthy body weight.
 This group has the lowest risk of adverse birth outcomes.
 Their babies are least likely to either be low-birth weight or high-birth weight.
 It is advised that women with a normal weight before pregnancy should gain a total of 11.5 kilograms to 16.0 kilograms throughout gestation, which is approximately 0.4 kilogram per week in the second and third trimesters.

 In order to maintain a steady weight gain, the mother should engage in mild physical activities.
 Participating in aerobic activities such as walking and swimming 3 to 4 times a week is usually adequate.
 Vigorous physical activity is not recommended since an excessive loss of calories is induced which is not sufficient to support fetal development.

 A proper diet is also essential to healthy weight gain.
 The common saying "a woman is eating for two" often leads to mothers thinking that they should eat twice as much.
 In reality, only a small increase in caloric intake is needed to provide for the fetus; approximately 350 calories more in the second trimester and 450 calories more in the third trimester.
 Also, healthy choices should be emphasized for these extra calories such as whole grain products, fruits and vegetables as well as low-fat dairy alternatives.

-Underweight women
+Underweight Women

 Women are classified as underweight if they have a pre-pregnant BMI of 18.5 or below.
 Low pre-pregnancy BMI increases the risk of low birth weight infants, but the risk can be balanced by an appropriate gestational weight gain from 12.5 to 18.0 kilograms in total, or about 0.5 kilogram each week in the second and third trimesters.

 Underweight women usually have inadequate nutrient stores that are not enough to provide for both herself and the fetus.
 While exercise and a proper diet are both needed to maintain the recommended weight gain, a balance between the two is very important.
 As such, underweight mothers should seek individualized advice tailored especially for themselves.